apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 sets `hadoop.security.authentication` to to `kerberos` or another valid authentication mechanism.

-* Without enabling security at this level, delegation tokens will not be collected.*
+*Without enabling security at this level, delegation tokens will not be collected.*

-Once Kerberos enabled, the process for acquiring tokens is as follows:
+Once Kerberos is enabled, the process for acquiring tokens is as follows:

 1. Enable Delegation token support by setting `fs.s3a.delegation.token.binding` to the classname of the token binding to use.